kuil09/Execution-Journal-MCP/README.md

 - If a "travel booking" tool call fails, a contextually linked next step should be stopped
 - If a "database migration" fails, related "backup creation" and "notification sending" should be reconsidered
-- The AI is responsible for detecting failures and manually deciding actions; the server records them (ledger)
+- The AI is responsible for detecting failures and manually deciding actions; the server records them (journal)

-## Core Concept: Execution Support, Not Execution Guarantee (Ledger)
+## Core Concept: Execution Support, Not Execution Guarantee (Journal)

 This system provides **execution support** for complex tool call sequences, not automatic execution guarantees.
 The AI must:

 - Design sequential plans and declare which steps are cancellable
 - Monitor execution status
-- Handle failures manually and record actions using the ledger
+- Handle failures manually and record actions using the journal
 - Consider contextual dependencies between tool calls

 ## Available Tools